erik-riklund/forma/packages/compiler/README.md

 Hello world
 ```

 After being compiled, it's transformed to a render function that is safe to cache and reuse in any server-rendered context.
+It is most likely safe to use in browsers as well, but this isn't actively tested as it's outside the project's scope. 🔍

 ```js
 (self, parent) => {